pypa/distlib/docs/tutorial.rst

     24801
     >>>

-This is done using the XML-RPC API.
+This is implemented using the XML-RPC API.

 The Locator API is very bare-bones at the moment, but additional features will be added in due course.
 A very bare-bones command-line script which exercises